LesFerch/WinSetView/doc/v3/Manual.md

 All changes made by WinSetView are per-user within the HKEY_CURRENT_USER hive in the registry.
 No machine settings are touched and no elevated privileges are required (except as noted for a few optional settings).
 On each run, if **Backup** is checked, WinSetView makes a unique backup file of the affected folder view registry values.
 A restore option is provided allowing you to rollback to any of those backups.
 Please note that the backup does not include all items shown on the **Explorer Options** page.

-**Note**: For USB-connected phones and tablets, WinSetView provides an option to have them displayed in the same view as generic (General Items) folders (e.g. Details view), but it cannot control the Details view column headings for such devices.

 ## Interface
 ![image](https://github.com/user-attachments/assets/7fb20483-f582-4403-98b4-0778645f1553)